 I teach a class and have my students read Cathy Cohen, Audre Lorde, and others.
 And, you know, I want the world to read what they’ve written; especially want folks who might not have access to these, kind of, white towers of academia.
 I guess I’d love to hear your thoughts on a little bit more about why is it so important that folks read what they have to say, in terms of current and future activism?

-NS: I think the question of who gets to narrate history and from whose perspective it is written is sort of fundamental and profound to our understanding of the past and future.
-A book that I teach almost every semester in my LGBT studies which are resources are Dean Spade’s Normal Life; he talks about how pretty much any understanding of social change needs to get rid of top-down models of how power operates.
-That the most valuable forms of social change will always start from below—that they’re not simply bestowed on vulnerable populations from above, through settled colonial systems of law or, you know, state projects like elections.
+NS: I can take a stab at that first.
+I think the question of who gets to narrate history and from whose perspective it is written is fundamental and profound to our understanding of the past and future.
+A book that I teach almost every semester in my LGBT studies classes is Dean Spade’s Normal Life; he talks about how pretty much any understanding of social change needs to get rid of top-down models of how power operates.
+That the most valuable forms of social change will always start from below -- that they’re not simply bestowed on vulnerable populations from above, through settled colonial systems of law or state projects like elections.

-So, you know, states get that social change trickles up and not down.
-And understanding AIDS from the experiences of women of color or trans people of color, indigenous communities, becomes, I think, the most profoundly ethical starting point of analysis and activism, because it allows us to consider the most fundamental conditions of vulnerability, rather than just sort of a single issue of discrimination.
+So, if as Spade suggests, social change trickles up and not down, then understanding AIDS from the experiences of women of color or trans people of color, indigenous communities, becomes, I think, the most profoundly ethical starting point of analysis and activism because it allows us to consider the most fundamental conditions of vulnerability, rather than just a single issue of discrimination.

 JFC: I want to throw in a little bit of personal experience here, of how I arrived at this conclusion, as well.
 You know, when I was in my early 20s, working at the Asian Pacific AIDS Intervention Team in Los Angeles—this was in the late ’90s, early 2000s—the crisis, what we called the AIDS crisis, was presumably over because of antiretrovirals that had hit the market.
 But in the communities I was working with, that was certainly not the case.
 Women of color, trans people of color, undocumented people, people who were dealing with drug addiction—these were communities that were still being devastated.
 And I lost community members and colleagues and friends because of it.

-Those are stories that may never be told, because they’re not usually heroicized when people pass, or when the work that they do doesn’t get to appear on a major documentary film; or, because the conditions that they’re suffering are very difficult to represent in a mainstream narrative about AIDS that doesn’t simply talk about what it means to run out into the streets and to be recorded, and to be at the table in which you could just speak to the top officials of U.S. government work, or top corporate executives.
+I’m talking about stories that may never be told because they’re not easily heroicized, especially when these people come to pass, or when the work that they do doesn’t get to appear on a major documentary film.
+The conditions that they’re suffering may be too difficult to represent in a mainstream narrative about AIDS that focuses largely on people who run out into the streets and get recorded, or who fill the rooms or sit at the tables of the top US government officials or top corporate executives.

 And that’s not to say that that work isn’t important.
-But I realized, as Nishant was saying, that there are many people whose work, especially women of color and queer and trans people of color, will not be remembered for these things.
-But the work that they did was, in fact, examining our structures of power and the violence that they generate in a way that actually would allow us to see ways of healing and moving forward all together—not simply through piecemeal or trickle-down economics and politics.
+But I realized, as Nishant was saying, that there are many people, especially women of color and queer and trans people of color, whose work will not be remembered for these things.
+But the work that they did was, in fact, examining our structures of power and the violences that they generate in ways that would actually allow us to find paths of healing and to move us all forward -- together -- not simply through piecemeal politics or trickle-down economics.